Personalize selling with product rec quizzes 👉

 As a busy marketing pro, time is your most valuable resource.
 You don’t want to waste a second of your day—and you don’t think your clients and prospects should have to, either!

-In this article, we’ll walk through creating a lead-generation typeform using Typeform’s intuitive form builder and interactive Logic branching.
+In this article, we’ll walk through creating a lead-generation form using Typeform’s intuitive form builder and interactive Logic branching.
 You’ll be able to collect all the information you need from new contacts, and thanks to Logic, your respondents will only see the questions that are relevant to them.
 It all comes together in a matter of minutes!

 Oh, and great news: a Free Typeform account is all you need to create and publish this form.
 Let’s jump in!